- January/February digital edition 2026

 When discussing nutrition, I also begin with questions.
 “What types of fruits and vegetables are you eating and how often?
 What drinks are you consuming?”
 I tend to ask open-ended questions vs questions that will elicit a yes-or-no response.
 Habits and trade-offs play a large role in nutrition.

-I usually give patients a cheat sheet that describes different nutrients and how they relate to the eye.
+I usually give patients a cheat sheet that describes various nutrients and how they relate to the eye.
 I encourage them to get as many vitamins and nutrients as possible from their food.
-Some patients simply are not going to make the necessary dietary changes, however, and I find that it can be hard for even those who eat well to get the necessary nutrients, due to gut and genetic factors as well as changes in the nutrient values of crops.
+Some patients simply are not going to make the necessary dietary changes, however, and I find that it can be hard even for those who eat well to get the necessary nutrients, due to gut and genetic factors, as well as changes in the nutrient values of crops.

 The complexity of supplementation

 For this reason, I often recommend (or “prescribe”) supplements.
 Education in this area can be tricky.
-Patients usually come to us having been exposed to some information about supplements, and that information is generally incomplete and sometimes false.
-There are many myths circulated on social media and among family and friends.
+Patients typically come to us having been exposed to some information about supplements, which is generally incomplete and sometimes inaccurate.
+Many myths are circulated on social media and among family and friends.
 It is our responsibility to both educate patients and recommend certain quality products.

-Supplements often contain specific formulations, and here it is important to recommend products that contain not only quality ingredients but also the proper concentrations of those ingredients.
+Supplements often contain specific formulations, and it is essential to recommend products that not only contain quality ingredients but also the proper concentrations of those ingredients.

 When possible, I look for formulations that are based on clinical research.
-The Age-Related Eye Disease Study (AREDS)5 study, for example, found that a formulation containing high doses of the antioxidants vitamin C, vitamin E, and beta carotene and the minerals zinc and copper reduced the risk of progressing to advanced AMD by about 25% in individuals with intermediate or advanced AMD.
-AREDS2 then demonstrated that replacing beta carotene with lutein and zeaxanthin maintained the protective effect against advanced AMD and reduced the risk of lung cancer associated with high-dose beta carotene intake by current or former smokers.6 I want my patients to take a supplement that closely follows these findings, such as MacularProtect Complete (ScienceBased Health).
+Data from the AREDS5 study (NCT00000145), for example, showed that a formulation containing high doses of the antioxidants vitamin C, vitamin E, and beta carotene, as well as the minerals zinc and copper, reduced the risk of progressing to advanced AMD by about 25% in individuals with intermediate or advanced AMD.
+Findings from the AREDS2 study (NCT00345176) then demonstrated that replacing beta carotene with lutein and zeaxanthin maintained the protective effect against advanced AMD and reduced the risk of lung cancer associated with high-dose beta carotene intake by current or former smokers.6 I want my patients to take a supplement that closely follows these findings, such as MacularProtect Complete (ScienceBased Health).

 Dry eye syndrome

 Patients often come to me with dry eyes.
-There are many factors, including allergies, contact lens use, extensive screen use, and lack of sleep, as well as conditions such as meibomian gland disease, that lead dry eye to be one of the main complaints we field as optometrists.
+Many factors, including allergies, contact lens use, extensive screen use, and lack of sleep, as well as conditions such as meibomian gland disease, lead to dry eye being one of the main complaints we field as optometrists.
 I see the condition affecting my patients’ work, sleep, and quality of life.

-To manage dry eye syndrome, I always talk to my patients about diet and lifestyle adjustments, since food is our natural medicine.
-I will typically recommend vitamin C in the form of foods such as brussels sprouts, broccoli, or peppers, since vitamin C helps to maintain a functional tear film.12 Vitamin A typically helps with the front surface of the eye, so eating sweet potatoes or carrots is helpful.13 Since lutein and zeaxanthin are helpful for the macula, green leafy vegetables such as kale or spinach and pasture-raised eggs are high on the list.
-The most obvious choice would be to consume a lot of water, since our bodies are made up mostly of water.
-To add a little bit more coverage, I would recommend either Retaine (OCuSOFT) or Systane Complete (Alcon) to use as artificial tears.
+To manage dry eye syndrome, I always talk to my patients about diet and lifestyle adjustments, as food is our natural medicine.
+I typically recommend vitamin C in the form of foods such as Brussels sprouts, broccoli, or peppers, as vitamin C helps to maintain a functional tear film.12 Vitamin A typically helps with the front surface of the eye, so eating sweet potatoes or carrots can be beneficial.13 Because lutein and zeaxanthin are helpful for the macula, green leafy vegetables such as kale or spinach, and pasture-raised eggs, are high on the list.
+Regarding drinks, the most obvious choice is to consume plenty of water, as our bodies are composed mostly of water.
+To add a little more coverage, I would recommend using either Retaine (OCuSOFT) or Systane Complete (Alcon) as artificial tears.

 I also take a holistic approach and recommend a nutraceutical to help combat inflammation.
 Here too, I prefer a clinically proven formulation.
-HydroEye (ScienceBased Health) contains gamma-linolenic acid, a healthy ω-6 fatty acid that has been shown to reduce inflammation,14,15 combined with ω-3 fatty acids as well as nutrient cofactors.
-This combination has been found to be effective in a double-blind, randomized, multicenter, controlled trial.16
+HydroEye (ScienceBased Health) contains gamma-linolenic acid, a healthy ω-6 fatty acid that has been shown to reduce inflammation,14,15 combined with ω-3 fatty acids and nutrient cofactors.
+This combination was shown to be effective in data from a double-blind, randomized, multicenter, controlled trial.16

 The gut microbiome

 Once patients are consuming the necessary range and amount of nutrients, their bodies must also absorb adequate quantities.
-The gut plays a vital role in nutrient metabolism, as it does in modulating immune response and in inflammation control.
+The gut plays a vital role in nutrient metabolism, as well as in modulating immune responses and controlling inflammation.
 A healthy gut microbiota can reduce the risk of ocular diseases such as uveitis and AMD,15 while gut dysbiosis can lead to systemic inflammation and contribute to eye conditions such as dry eye syndrome and retinal disorders.17

 We must educate our patients about choices that will benefit their gut microbiome.
 The microbiome will benefit from fruits, vegetables, and whole grains rich in prebiotic fiber18,19; fermented foods18; physical activity20; adequate hydration18; and limiting processed foods and added sugars.19 Improving nutrient uptake will amply the benefits of good nutrition and supplementation, benefiting the eyes as well as full-body health.